A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Evaluation Methods

-\textbf{Distinct-n}~\cite{li2016diversity} is an n-gram-based metric and applies to some scenes that pursue the diversity of generated texts (such as dialogue and advertisement generation).
-The greater the value, the higher the diversity.
+\textbf{Distinct-n}~\cite{li2016diversity} is an n-gram based metric and applies to some scenes (such as dialogue and advertisement generation), where the diversity of generated texts is pursued.
+The greater the Distinct-n value, the higher the diversity.
 It is formulated as follows:

-where the numerator is the number of n-grams that appear once in the generated texts and the denominator is the total number of n-grams in the generated texts.
-In the above example, since there is no duplicated n-gram in the generated text, i.e., the count of unique n-grams equals the total number of n-grams, the value of Distinct-2 is 1.
+where the numerator is the number of unique n-grams that appear in the generated texts and the denominator is the total number of n-grams in the generated texts.

 \paragraph{Syntactic-based Metrics} The syntax is related to the grammatical arrangement of words in a sentence.
-Common syntactic-based metrics are as follows: \textbf{TESLA}~\cite{liu2010tesla} is the abbreviation for \textit{Translation Evaluation of Sentences with Linear-programming-based Analysis}.
-The goal of it is to output a score to measure the quality of the generated texts.
-TESLA-M~\cite{dahlmeier2011tesla}, a lighter version of TESLA, is the arithmetic average of F-measures between bags of n-grams (BNGs).
-It first matches BNGs with two different similarity functions: maxSim and POS (part-of-speech) tag.
-Then, we combine different n-grams and similarity functions and get a score based on them to measure the quality of the generated texts.
-TESLA is an advanced version that adopts a general linear combination of three types of features, including TESLA-M. There are also various other syntactic-based metrics, for example, \citet{liu2005syntactic} adopts the constituent labels and head-modifier dependencies in the evaluation.
+A common syntactic-based metric is \textbf{TESLA}~\cite{liu2010tesla}, which is the abbreviation for \textit{Translation Evaluation of Sentences with Linear-programming-based Analysis}.
+In general, there are three variants of TESLA~\cite{dahlmeier2011tesla}: TESLA-M (minimal), TESLA-B (basic), and TESLA-F (full).
+TESLA-M uses N-gram matching and basic linguistic analysis like lemmatization, part-of-speech tagging, and WordNet synonym relations.
+TESLA-B, a new configuration, adds bilingual phrase tables to model phrase synonyms.
+The most advanced version, TESLA-F (also called TESLA), goes further by incorporating language models and a ranking support vector machine instead of simple averaging.

 \paragraph{Semantic-based Metrics}